nicknameBOB/TF_NCS_dev/README.md

 ##### Description
-Tensorflow examples in zephyr on nrf products:
+> Tensorflow examples in zephyr on nrf products:
-Using the
+> Using the

 ## info: before u start/good to know:
-U need the following, probebaly more:
+> U need the following, probebaly more:
-Zephyr-sdk repo
+> Zephyr-sdk repo
-nsc repo
+> nsc repo
-tenserflow repo
+> tenserflow repo
-how u want to settup it u is up to u
+> how u want to settup it u is up to u

+> Link to TF lite micro : https://www.tensorflow.org/lite/microcontrollers
+> Link to TF lite micro Hello World! exampel: https://github.com/tensorflow/tensorflow/tree/master/tensorflow/lite/micro/examples/hello_world

 ### How to set up
-This is how i did it:
+> This is how i did it:
-Operating system: linux based
+> Operating system: linux based

 ### 1